Onion Soup

 FAQs

-Can I make onion soup in advance?
+Can I make onion soup ahead of time?

-How can I make onion soup gluten-free?
+How can I make onion soup vegetarian?

 Conclusion